 Macomber School offers a "Grab n' Go" breakfast for those interested.
-The "Grab n' Go" breakfast is available to all Kindergarten through 2nd grade students.
-As students enter school each morning, those interested will be directed to the cafeteria to retrieve their "Grab n' Go" breakfast before heading to their respective classrooms.
+The "Grab n' Go" breakfast is available to all students.
+As students enter school each morning, those interested will be directed to the cafeteria to retrieve and eat their "Grab n' Go" breakfast before heading to their respective classrooms.
 Students will receive 2 whole grain rich items and one cup of 100% fruit juice.
 Students have the option to take a fruit over the fruit juice.
-Please note: If your child does not qualify for the free or reduced lunch program, and has a negative lunch balance, they will not be allowed to purchase breakfast.